KEY STAGE 3

-We regularly provide detailed written and verbal feedback and we allow students to review their class work.
+We regularly provide detailed written and verbal feedback and we allow students to review and improve their class work.

-Progression is now decided by not only the understanding of concepts but the ability to solve worded problems whereby students can apply the skills they have learned.
+Progress is determined by the understanding of key mathematical concepts and the ability to solve mathematical problems within a scenario, whereby students can apply the skills they have learned.

 The Mathematical content is grouped under 6 areas: